Danielm007/auto-complete-component-react-sync/Questions.md

 Fragment can be helpful when you want to avoid some component to re-render

 ## 6. Give 3 examples of the HOC pattern.

+Objective of HOC is to receive a component as a prop and turn in into a more powerful components and some functionlity

+- Redux (connect)
+- Redux (compose)

 ## 7. What's the difference in handling exceptions in promises, callbacks and async...await.